bhisaac/5eFP/5eFP-SRD.md

 - Find and resolve 3 footholds.
 - Locate an item or perform an action according to the setting handbook.

-The world map begins obscured.
-After tracing the world map, place obscuring world map tiles over it.
-The nature of this obscurity is detailed in your setting handbook.
-The HQ tile is the only tile that is not obscured at the beginning of the game.
-The HQ tile is placed at the map's center position.
-Obscuring world map tiles are removed whenever the PCs explore the world map tile it obscures.
-The following procedure must be completed to explore a world map tile:
+Steps taken before deployment.

-1. **Preview.** Druids and rangers recieve a special bonus round.
-Each druid and ranger PC, in turn, may choose one unexplored world map tile within the current level of play and preview it's terrain by temporarily removing its obscuring world map tile.
+1. **Preview.** Druids and rangers receive a special bonus round.
+Each druid and ranger PC, in initiative order, may choose one unexplored world map tile within the current level of play and preview its terrain by temporarily removing its obscuring world map tile.
 Once finished, the player then returns the obscuring world map tile back to its original position.
-2. **Selection.** The PCs choose a cardinal or ordinal direction and trace a path from the HQ tile along the map until an obscured world map tile is encountered within the current level of play.
+2. **Selection.** The PCs, as a group, choose a cardinal or ordinal direction and trace a path from the HQ tile along the map until an obscured world map tile is encountered within the current level of play.
 This becomes the selected world map tile.
 3. **Prepare.** Players may choose to spend 1 round of preparation before deploying.
 See "Preparation."
 4. **Setup.** Place an empty (22 x 22) exploration map beside the world map.
-Roll a d20 twice.
-The first value represents the starting row.
-The second value represnets the starting column.
-Match the starting row and column to determine the starting position for the PCs.
+Roll a d20 onto the exploration map before placing any tiles and note the location of where the dice lands.
+This determines the starting position for the PCs.
-5. **Deploy.** The GM adds the starting map tile onto the exploration map at the starting position determined in the previous step, placing the party token onto it.
+5. **Deploy.** The GM reveals the starting map tile on the exploration map at the starting position determined in the previous step, placing the party token onto it.
 6. **Chooose Party Token Controller.** PCs appoint one player as the party token controller.
 This player can be the party leader, but this is not required.
 The PC with the most overland movement bonuses is typically the party token controller.
 Some background, species, and class features provide significant bonuses while controlling the party token during the exploration phase.
 7. **Move the party token.** The party token controller moves the token, lifting any obscuring tiles encountered along the way.
-Removing an obscuring tile may reveal one 5 potential world map features or footholds:
+Removing an obscuring tile may reveal one of several potential world map features called footholds:
-    - A dungeon
+    - Dungeons
-    - A creature (or creatures)
+    - Creatures
-    - A village
+    - Villages or settlements
-    - A building
+    - Buildings
-    - A treasure
+    - Treasures
-    - A trap
+    - Traps
-    - A setting handbook specific feature or item necessary for completion.
+    - Specific features or items necessary for completion as outlined in your setting handbook.

 # Exploration Map